 Expert engagement: through workshops, seminars and conferences.
 These should have a clear output (summary reports, journal articles, etc.) and offer significant networking benefits.
 View Examples.

+The production of publicity material: including project videos, posters, leaflets etc, as well as technical articles in trade and specialist journals.
 Communication materials must clearly reference LIFE financial support and include the LIFE logo.
 For audio-visual material, the credits at the beginning or at the end shall include an explicit and readable mention of the LIFE support (e.g. “With the contribution of the LIFE financial instrument of the European Community”).
 This logo may not be referred to as a certified quality label or eco-label.
 The use of the LIFE logo shall be restricted to dissemination activities.
+View Resources or Examples.

 Public relations: this includes working with the media at the most appropriate level to ensure the best coverage of the project's results; use of social media; and engagement with policymakers at national and EU level to maximise the impact of the project.
 View Resources or Examples.

 For full details of projects’ communication requirements, see the Guidelines for applicants (LIFE 2014-2020) or Common Provisions (LIFE+) on the Project Management Tools page.